zunda/mitome.in/README.md

 ```

 ## Authoring
 Create and edit the `.md` files under `doc/`.
 Add them to the side bar to the `themeConfig.sidebar` array in `docs/.vuepress/config.js`.
+Please add your name and contact (optional) to the contributor list in `doc/README.md` if you would like to.

 Place images under `docs/.vuepress/public/`.
 They are available at the base path.